adam-rabinowitz/triC/README.md

         capture-c probes.
 The fourth column should be the name of the captured region.
     --proximal - The size of the upstream and downstream region to exclude from the ligation analysis.
+Also used to find "true" trimers.
     --prefix - The prefix of the output ligation files.

-    An output text file of four columns is generated containing the ligations for all captured fragments.
-The four columns are, probe name, FASTQ read name, location of the ligated fragments and the index of the ligated fragments.
+    Two output text files are generated.
+The first, prefixed 'all_ligations.txt.gz' contains all ligations associated with a single bait.
+The second, prefixed 'trimeric_ligations.txt.gz' contains only the true trimeric ligations.
+Each of these files contains 7 columns which are as follows: read name, bait name, bait location, bait index, other-end locations, other-end indices.

-    Additionaly a bigwig is generated for each probes showing the count of captured fragments.
+    Additionaly a bigwig is generated for each probe showing the count for all ligations as well as just the trimeric ligations.